Joseph Maraachli case: Aftermath

 On October 4, 2011, the Maraachlis held a press conference with the Terri Schiavo Life & Hope Network in which Moe Maraachli said he was considering a request for an investigation and a lawsuit against the Canadian doctors who refused to treat and release Joseph, noting that the family incurred over $46,000 in legal fees during the ordeal.
 Maraachli said he was angry at the Canadian doctors but thankful for the Cardinal Glennon "angel doctors".

 Maraachli said Joseph wasn't suffering or in pain at home.
 Maraachli said he wants the Canadian medical system to change so that doctors are required to more seriously consider the wishes of the family of a dying family member.
 He said he would "go after" the Canadian doctors.
 Maraachli had a message for Joseph:

 Impact

 The case became a focal point for the ethical debate over the extent to which end-of-life care should be provided.
-The case draws many parallels to the Terri Schiavo case, where a court ordered hydration removed from a woman in a vegetative state, in compliance with the consent authorized by her husband, despite protests from her parents.
+The case draws many parallels to the Terri Schiavo case, where a court ordered the removal of the feeding tube of a woman in a vegetative state, in compliance with the consent authorized by her husband, despite protests from her parents.
 Schiavo subsequently died of dehydration.
 The Terri Schiavo Life & Hope Network, a foundation founded by Schiavo's family, was involved in the Maraachli case.
 The international anti-abortion community rallied around the family, offering support and money to help pay for the medical costs.